-For the bounding vectors c, the lower bound expresses a region of indifference (or precision) of the human feedback and it is also assumed that the RL algorithm will effectively find the local optimum here.
+For the bounding vectors c, the lower bound expresses a region of indifference (or precision) of the human feedback.
+It is also assumed that the RL algorithm will effectively find the local optimum here.
 This is depicted by the truncated green distribution, and ensures significant effect.
 We may, for example, set this to a fraction of the action space.
 The upper bound may be used to control how aggressive the corrections can be.
-With the precision of the human feedback assumed as a constant (multivariate) Gaussian, the only thing we need is a way to obtain up-to-date estimates of the agent's abilities.
+With the precision of the human feedback assumed as a constant (multivariate) Gaussian.

+The remaining thing we need is a method to obtain up-to-date estimates of the agent's abilities.
 For that, we use the multihead approach from Osband et al. (2016).
 In actor-critic DRL, the critic and the actor are estimated using neural networks, which are a bunch of interconnected neurons.
-Architecture may be varied, but if we consider a simple example where the state vector x has three elements, and the action vector a two, a two-layer neural net could look like this:
+Architecture may be varied, but if we consider a simple example where the state vector x has three elements, and the action vector a two, a two-layer neural network could look like this:

 This commonplace architecture can be adapted to our need for covariance.
 By making a couple copies of the actors output layer (with different initial weights and training samples), we can obtain samples of the action estimate in a straightforward and efficient way.
 This also allows us to make inferences about the abilities of the agent by looking at the covariance between the action estimates.
 Observe the following scheme:

 Again, under the assumption of things being Gaussian, the distribution over the optimal action estimate may now be computed as the covariance over all the heads.
-It leaves us to the question of what action to consider as the policy.
+It leaves us with the question of what action to consider as the policy.
 With multimodality and temporal consistency in mind, it is best to use a designated head per episode.

 PPMP consists of five modules, where the fifth one walks and talks: